• Skip to primary navigation

 The three of us then found a space on the deck – all of us in our bathing suits with bucket and cup at hand.
 Carole instructed us to sit with our legs crossed and up so that our knees where near our armpits.

 The first cup of water was poured over our bodies starting from one shoulder going across to the next and working down the body – to my surprise, one cup managed to get most of our body wet.
-By pouring the water while sitting cross-legged it had the opportunity to flow from the top to the bottom.
-The second cup was for our hair.
+By pouring the water while sitting cross-legged it had the opportunity to flow from the top to the bottom, and save water on a sailboat.

 It actually took me a couple cups of water to get my hair wet but that’s because I have long hair.
 Carole remarked that she keeps her hair short as it’s easier to maintain and clean.
 I’m not sure if I’ll chop mine off yet but I’m sure it’s on the cards.